mvolkmann/blog/src/swift.md

 Occasionally it is useful to delete all generated files and start over.
 To do this, select Product ...
 Clean Build Folder or press cmd-shift-k.

-The main Xcode window is divided into three main areas.
-The left side is the Navigator.
-The right side is the Inspector.
-The center area is divided into three sections.
-The center-left section is the Code Editor.
-The center-right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

 To give the app a different name from the project:

 - In the Navigator, select the root project directory.